-I’ve had the opportunity to contribute some of my thoughts both on this site and on other sites.
-I’ve tried to include example pieces and links to them below to give you a better idea of what I’m saying and where I’m saying it!
+I’ve had the opportunity to contribute my thoughts on this and on other websites.
+I’ve included example links below to give you a better idea of what I’m saying and where I’m saying it!

 “What an eye opener, holy cow!
 You should consider writing a book about this issue, because I bet a lot of us are feeling a divide in our brains with SO MUCH information about how things should supposedly be.”

 Keeping It Real About UX Blog

 This blog is really what started it all for me.
 I started Keeping It Real About UX back in 2007 to share my thoughts and observations about my work and the industry I work in with the rest of the community (and anyone who would listen, really).
 After years of consistently posting new ideas and topics, I found I wasn’t able to keep up with it as I once did.
 That’s ok though, because I still put new thoughts there now and again.
 Even better, I keep the older thoughts around in case you missed them!